chocolatey/choco-wiki/How-To-Setup-Offline-Installation.md

 > * ACLs control access to read permissions.
 > * Packages go into the share folder, not subfolders (Chocolatey is currently based in NuGet v2, which doesn't allow subfolders)
 > * Be very careful never to overwrite a version of a nupkg, especially if it has been deployed to any clients.
 See [package immutability](https://chocolatey.org/docs/how-to-host-feed#package-version-immutability)
 > * Bigger-sized packages will slow down queries, so explore a different option when you see that.
+> * Enough bigger packages will start timing out queries, so if you've hit this it's time to explore a different option.
-Migration is easy
+> * Migration to other repo formats is easy
 > * Set access properly if you need to connect from local machine accounts, Everyone share access does not give them network permission.
 See [local share permissions](https://chocolatey.org/docs/how-to-host-feed#local-folder-permissions).

 **NOTE:** If you run into issues where Chocolatey can't see the packages, check the last point above.